cavan-mitchell/cavan-mitchell/README.md

 ### Quick links to Blockchain Projects I've done:

 - Mint NFT's with our [robopunks] page.
-- Participate in our Chariable DAO to help victims of blockchain related scams with [buzzwired]
+- Participate in our Chariable DAO to help victims of blockchain related scams with [buzzwired].
+- Join Blockchain events and parties powered by your Crypto-Wallet with [studiobox].

 ---